sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 # What can hacking achieve?

-Since hacking is a bit abstract it might be less intuitive for player to understand want they are able to achieve.
+Since hacking is a bit abstract it might be less intuitive for players to understand what they are able to achieve.
 You should remind them that any equipment that has some degree of automation (cars, doors, elevators, etc) is connected to the internet and vulnerable.
 Establish some truth bout the world.
 Can cybernetics be hacked?
 Can people's memories be manipulated?
 The answers